zhenyuwei2003/DRO-Grasp/README.md

 ## Steps to Apply our Method to a New Hand

+1. Modify your hand's URDF.
+You can refer to an existing URDF file for guidance on making modifications.
+    - Add virtual joints between the world and the robot to represent the base link transform.
+Ensure these joint names start with `virtual` so the controller can ignore them.
+    - Use `visualization/vis_optimization.py` to view the optimization result.
+If no fixed joint exists at the tip links, the optimized point cloud may not align with the target point cloud at those links.
+In this case, add extra links beyond each tip link and ensure their names begin with `extra` so their transforms are processed before optimization.
-1. Add the hand's URDF and mesh paths to `data/data_urdf/robot/urdf_assets_meta.json`
+2. Add the hand's URDF and mesh paths to `data/data_urdf/robot/urdf_assets_meta.json`
-2. Specify redundant link names in `data_utils/remove_links.json`.
+3. Specify redundant link names in `data_utils/remove_links.json`.
 You can visualize the links using `visualization/vis_hand_link.py` to identify which links are irrelevant for contact.
-3. Use `data_utils/generate_pc.py` to sample point clouds for each robot link and save them.
+4. Use `data_utils/generate_pc.py` to sample point clouds for each robot link and save them.
-4. Annotate the `link_dir` for all links in the `get_link_dir()` function of `utils/controller.py`.
+5. Annotate the `link_dir` for all links in the `get_link_dir()` function of `utils/controller.py`.
 You can adjust the direction of each link using `vis_hand_direction()` in `visualization/vis_controller.py`, ensuring that the arrow points in the correct direction of motion when the joint value increases.
-5. Pretrain and train the model using your own grasp dataset.
+6. Pretrain and train the model using your own grasp dataset.

 ## Citation